Reconciliation Action Plan

 Our vision for Reconciliation

-We are working on updates to our Reconciliation Action Plan, to continue to help guide the people in our organisation to embrace and act upon reconciliation in alignment with our values of teamwork, respect, trust, integrity and optimism.
+This Reconciliation Action Plan will continue to help guide the people in our organisation to embrace and act upon reconciliation in alignment with our values of teamwork, respect, trust, integrity and optimism.
 Our aim is for reconciliation to be part of everyone's business within Council, building upon Council's Statement of Commitment to Aboriginal People.

 Aboriginal Statement